 Now it’s time to put everything together.
-Like good writing, good typography isn’t determined by elements in isolation but by the relationships of those elements and the effect of the whole.
+Like good writing, good typography isn’t determined by elements in isolation but by the relationship of those elements and the effect of the whole.

 So far we’ve looked at typographic rules individually.
 In this chapter, we’ll apply these rules to some common legal documents.
 Your goal is to get better at seeing typographic flaws in layouts and fixing them.